rafaeldepontes/go-chat/README.md

 ## Overview

 Go-Chat is a small WebSocket API that demonstrates server/client communication patterns in Go.
-It is intended as a learning project to test connection handling, message routing, and simple client identification.
+It is intended as a learning project to test connection handling, message routing, and simple client identification, RabbitMQ asynchronous calls and gRPC connections and uses.

 ## Features